 First, we asked whether our empirical results could be recapitulated by considering two types of ants that differed only in mean response threshold, the most commonly considered source of heterogeneity in models of DOL.
 This simplistic assumption failed to capture key features of our results (Fig. S2), particularly differences in mean behavior across pure colonies (Fig. 1a-d) and behavioral contagion (Fig. 1a-b).
 Thus, variation in mean threshold alone was insufficient to explain the observed data.
 This suggested the need to consider other biologically realistic sources of heterogeneity in the FTM.
 Ants of different age, genotype, or morphology can vary in the efficiency with which they performed the tasks, the within-type variation in response threshold, and the average duration during which they perform a given task, in addition to the mean threshold.
 Although these variations have been documented in the empirical literature (14–17, 23), they have been largely ignored in the theoretical modelling of DOL.
 We also considered genetically determined variation in task demand emanating from the larvae; larvae have a major influence on worker behavior in O. biroi (24) and the interaction between brood and worker genotypes is known to affect colony-level phenotypes (18).
 Motivated by these empirical insights, we systematically investigated which heterogeneity or combination of heterogeneities could capture the empirical observations.
-Introducing between-type variation in task demand emanating from the brood and task performance efficiency of workers resulted in predictions that qualitatively matched the behaviors observed in colonies with genetic mixing, including the asymmetry in behavioral contagions (Fig. 3a-b).
+Introducing between-type variation in task demand emanating from the brood and task performance efficiency of workers resulted in predictions that qualitatively matched the behaviors observed in colonies with genetic mixing, including the asymmetry in behavioral contagion (Fig. 3a-b).
 Similarly, introducing between-type variation in both task performance efficiency and mean threshold captured the behavioral patterns observed in morphological and demographic mixing (Fig. 3c-d).
 Thus, fixed thresholds, despite their simplicity, demonstrated strong explanatory power for the observed behaviors of homogeneous and heterogeneous colonies.
 Given this, we used the FTM to further explore expected patterns of task allocation in colonies with more complex compositions.
-Both simulations (Fig. S3) and analytical calculations (SI Appendix) predicted that the colony-level mean task performance changes nonlinearly as the ratio of genotypes was varied.
+Both simulations (Fig. S3) and analytical calculations (SI Appendix) predicted that the colony-level mean task performance changes nonlinearly as the ratio of genotypes was varied, providing testable quantitative predictions for future empirical work.